 A deep dental cleaning addresses areas where brushing, flossing, and even a regular dental cleaning cannot reach.
 Because tartar calcifies on your enamel, removing it requires a special type of dental cleaning, advanced techniques, and sometimes medications to improve your oral health.
 When tartar is allowed to remain in place, the result is the accumulation of more tartar that attaches deeper to the root surface and causes chronic inflammation of the gum tissue.

 Advanced gum disease often takes many years to progress to the point where you suffer tooth loss, but it can affect other aspects of your overall health, such as heart health and diabetes.
 Gum disease during pregnancy is associated with low birth weight in babies.
-The end result is loss of the bone that surrounds your teeth, loosening of your teeth, and lost teeth.
+The end result is a loss of the bone that surrounds your teeth, loosening of your teeth, and lost teeth.

 Tooth loss leads to many other oral health problems including a misaligned bite and ongoing tooth loss.